hku-systems/SOTER/README.md

 ## Artifact summary

-SOTER is a TEE-based secure inference system that protects model providers' private models to depoy and run on top of untrusted third-party devices.
+SOTER is a TEE-based secure inference system that protects model providers' private models to deploy and run on top of untrusted third-party devices.
 SOTER embraces several key features: model confidentiality, integrity, low inference latency and high accuracy simultaneously.
 This artifact contains the implementation of SOTER and scripts for reproducing the main results of this work.